ingamedeo/MC-Spark-StockTrading/README.md

 3. Copy the dblp.xml to the Sandbox: "scp -P 2222 dblp.xml root@sandbox-hdp.hortonworks.com:/root"
 4. Login into the Sandbox: ssh -p 2222 -l root sandbox-hdp.hortonworks.com.
 You may be asked for a password if you have not set up SSH keys.
 The default password is: hadoop
 5. Create the input directory on HDFS: hdfs dfs -mkdir input_dir
-6. Load the dataset on HDFS: hdfs dfs -put merged.csv input_dir/
+6. Load the dataset on HDFS (1/2): hdfs dfs -put merged.csv input_dir/
+7. Load the dataset on HDFS (2/2): hdfs dfs -put SP500.csv input_dir/
-7. You can now launch the job: spark-submit --verbose --deploy-mode cluster amedeo\_baragiola\_hw3.jar.
+8. You can now launch the job: spark-submit --verbose --deploy-mode cluster amedeo\_baragiola\_hw3.jar.
 (Note: You are deploying in cluster mode, check that the "local" flag in configuration.conf is set to false!)
-8. After completion the results are saved in a folder named output_dir on HDFS, you can copy them to local storage by issuing the following command: "hdfs dfs -get output_dir output"
+9. After completion the results are saved in a folder named output_dir on HDFS, you can copy them to local storage by issuing the following command: "hdfs dfs -get output\_dir output"
-9. Exit from the SSH terminal, "exit"
+10. Exit from the SSH terminal, "exit"
-10. Copy the results to the host machine: scp -P 2222 -r root@sandbox-hdp.hortonworks.com:/root/output <local_path>
+11. Copy the results to the host machine: scp -P 2222 -r root@sandbox-hdp.hortonworks.com:/root/output <local_path>

 Note: Instead of just copying the data from HDFS, I recommend merging the output files.
 In order to do that, issue the following command: "hadoop fs -getmerge /output_dir/job_specific_dir/ <local_path>.